Feb. 24, 2024, 3:41 a.m.

-Ray Youngman's service to Hempnall FC has, in 2013, been honoured by Hempnall Parish Council who have erected a seat with appropriate plaque, recognising Ray's 60 year service (up to 2012).
+Ray Youngman's service to Hempnall FC was, in 2013, honoured by Hempnall Parish Council who placed a seat with appropriate plaque, recognising Ray's 60 year service (up to 2012).

 The Club is indeed fortunate to have had the services of Ray.

 Ray continued to prepare our pitch until May 2015, but as we all know, has held various positions in the Club, most notably, the longest standing Secretary / Treasurer.

 Many thanks to Eric Ladbrooke for the above memorabilia

 Many thanks to Mr. Moore for the above results booklets

 Sadly, a number of the people, including Neville Day, Eric Ladbroke and Ray Youngman, have sadly passed away, the text has not been altered though.

 Hempnall FC has a long history and has been in existence since about 1900 but our oldest photos are from the mid 1920's, some of the people on there aren't known, others have relatives still in the area, including John Ellis who lent us the photos.